Arsenal vs. FC Zurich: Europa League - Predicted Lineup, Bench & Score

 - Last season Nketiah ended the year with five goals from the final seven matches.
 With a new contract, he solidified his place as Arsenal’s #2 forward.
 Thursday gives Eddie his first start of the season and the chance to make the Europa League campaign his own.
 The freedom of knowing he likely starts the European matches and the potential to help his confidence when he comes into Premier League matches late on.
 Thursday feels like the start of a new chapter for Nketiah.

 - Reiss Nelson is injured.
 Martin Odegaard is dealing with a minor problem.
-Emile Smith Rowe was a late scratch during the warm-ups at Manchester United.
+Emile Smith Rowe apparently picked up a late injury during the warm-down at Manchester United.
 And you’d rather keep Bukayo Saka and Martinelli fresh for the Premier League at the weekend.
 That leaves Mikel Arteta with few options.
 Fabio Vieira should get his first Arsenal start, as should Marquinhos who has been in terrific form for the U21s.
 But who goes with them?
 If Smith Rowe is healthy, he starts on the left.
 If not, Martinelli may be asked to go again to avoid three debuts sitting behind Nketiah in the attack.

 - If Smith Rowe is injured and Arteta doesn’t want Martinelli, Saka, Odegaard, or Jesus starting then there are a few contenders for a very young attacking line - Charles Sagoe Jr., Khayon Edwards, or Amario Cozier-Duberry.